proophsoftware/event-machine-docs/docs/api/event-machine/set_up.md

 # Set Up

+{.alert .alert-info}
 Event Machine is not a full stack framework.
-Instead you integrate it any PHP framework that supports [PHP Standards Recommendations](https://www.php-fig.org/psr/).
+Instead you integrate it any PHP framework that supports [PHP Standards Recommendations](https://www.php-fig.org/psr/){: class="alert-link"}.

 ## Skeleton

 The easiest way to get started is by using the [skeleton](https://github.com/proophsoftware/event-machine-skeleton).
 It ships with a preconfigured Event Machine, a recommended project structure, ready-to-use docker containers and Zend Strategility to handle HTTP requests.

+{.alert .alert-light}
-However, the skeleton is not the only way to set up Event Machine.
+The skeleton is not the only way to set up Event Machine.
 You can tweak set up as needed and integrate Event Machine with Symfony, Laravel or any other framework or middleware dispatcher.

 ## Required Infrastructure

-Event Machine is based on PHP 7.1 or higher.
+Event Machine is based on **PHP 7.1 or higher**.
 Package dependencies are installed using [composer](https://getcomposer.org/).

 ### Database

-Event Machine uses [prooph/event-store](http://docs.getprooph.org/event-store/) to store **events** recorded by the **write model** and a [DocumentStore](../document-store/overview.md) to store the **read model**.
+Event Machine uses [prooph/event-store](http://docs.getprooph.org/event-store/) to store **events** recorded by the **write model** and a **DocumentStore** (see "Document Store" chapter) to store the **read model**.

+{.alert .alert-light}
 The skeleton uses prooph's Postgres event store and a [Postgres Document Store](https://github.com/proophsoftware/postgres-document-store) implementation.
 This allows Event Machine to work with a single database, but that's not a requirement.
-You can mix and match as needed and also use a storage mechanism not implementing the document store interface by using [custom projections](../projections/custom_projections.md).
+You can mix and match as needed and also use a storage mechanism not implementing the document store interface by using custom projections (more on that in the "projections" chapter).

 #### Creating The Event Stream